 – very little water – full of green algae –

-Driving out of the park to go home, a bushveld scene: Stripes and horns and a few egrets hanging around, hoping for some disturbance to happen.
-I ”shopped’ in the lily into the foreground, as it was lonely in its own picture with nothing around it.
+Driving out of the park to go home, a savannah scene in one of the few remaining open areas: Stripes and horns and a few egrets hanging around, hoping for some disturbance to happen.
+I ‘shopped’ the lily (Crinum stuhlmanii?) into the foreground, as it was lonely in its own picture with nothing around it.
 And it was nearby . .

 (A re-post with added pictures, as I throw out paper photo albums after copying and uploading.
 Major un-cluttering happening as I prepare my home for the past sixteen years for sale.
 Next chapter about to begin!)